netdata/netdata/collectors/python.d.plugin/spigotmc/README.md

 # SpigotMC monitoring with Netdata

-Performs basic monitoring for Spigot Minecraft servers.
+Performs basic monitoring for Spigot Minecraft (SpigotMC) servers.

 It provides two charts, one tracking server-side ticks-per-second in 1, 5 and 15 minute averages, and one tracking the number of currently